 - Having many small dorm rooms with fewer beds is preferred to having large dorm rooms with many beds.

 - Free lockers (preferably in the room, but otherwise in the common area).
-Lockers big enough to fit a backpack are preferred, but small ones big enough to fit a laptop and important documents, such as a passport, will do.
+Lockers big enough to fit a backpack are great, but small ones big enough to fit a laptop and important documents, such as a passport, will do.

-- Showers with 24 hour hot water that put out a decent amount of water with temperature control, and a water control that stays on (not the push-button timer type), and a shower curtain or dividers that give a reasonable amount of privacy.
+- Provide showers with 24 hour hot water that put out a decent amount of water with temperature control, and a water control that stays on (not the push-button timer type), and a shower curtain or dividers that give a reasonable amount of privacy

 - Showers must have a soap dish or shelf for toiletries and a changing area with benches, a table, or at least some hooks... somewhere to put clothes where they won't get wet (it's amazing how many hostel shower areas have no place to put clothes while showering!).

-- Sufficiently bright lighting at the mirror area and sinks with hot water (necessary for shaving).
+- Sufficiently bright lighting at the mirror area and sinks with hot water (necessary for shaving and applying make-up)

 - Make sure guests have access to tableware, pots, plates, bowels, cups, and supplies like basic condiments, cooking oil, etc., available.

 - Guests should be expected to wash their own dishes, but not all of them will, so the hostel should expect to have to clean up after those who don't.

-- Kitchen should be open 24 hours—post a sign with "quiet hours" if noise is a problem.
+- The kitchen should be open 24 hours—post a sign with "quiet hours" if noise is a problem.
 Make it clear if you need to close the kitchen during cleaning hours.

-- Offer recycling bins—backpackers tend to be environmentally conscience.
+- Offer recycling bins, seperate food waste - backpackers tend to be environmentally conscious.

 - Offer free or cheap breakfast with at least bread/toast, jam, cereal, coffee, and juice.
 Providing a jug of pancake mix for making pancakes is also a great option.